brian-j-smith/MachineShop/README.md

 devtools::install_github("brian-j-smith/MachineShop", ref = "develop", build_vignettes = TRUE)
 ```

-# Getting Started
+## Documentation

-Once installed, the following `R` commands will load the package and
+Once installed, the following **R** commands will load the package and
 display its help system documentation.
 Online documentation and examples
-are available at the [MachineShop main
+are available at the [MachineShop
 website](https://brian-j-smith.github.io/MachineShop).

 ``` r